 - Whether a sudden decrease or increase of the traffic exists.

 Preparation (NGINX log access)

 - Collect log data.

 - On the Overview page, click Import Data in the upper-right corner.
-In the dialog box that appears, click NGINX Access Log.
+In the dialog box that appears, click Nginx - Text Log.

 - Select a Logstore.

-If you enter the log collection configuration process by clicking the + icon next to Data Import under a Logstore on the Logstores tab, the system skips this step.
+If you enter the process of configuring log collection by clicking the plus sign (+) next to Data Import under a Logstore on the Logstores tab, the system skips this step.